Attractions

 Huis Ten Bosch Museum

-The magnificent art museum located within Palace Huis Ten Bosch houses a large collection of world-famous art pieces, including copperplate prints by Rembrandt.
+The magnificent art museum located within Palace Huis Ten Bosch houses a large collection of world-famous art, including copperplate prints by Rembrandt.
 Among them, the collection of works by MC Escher, famous for his optical illusions, is one of the best in the world.
-The dome-shaped mural "Anti-War and Peace," measuring 19 meters high and 11 meters wide at its widest point, is a truly impressive sight.
+Enjoy the permanent exhibition of the collection as well as the special exhibitions held each season.

 *The images of the exhibition room are for illustrative purposes only.
-Please check "News & Events" for the current exhibition contents.
+Please check the "Announcements & Events" section of the facility information for the current exhibits.

 Announcements & events